10 best expense management software tools for HR and finance teams

 With Paylocity’s expense management solution, you get AI-powered, touchless expense workflows built right into your HR and payroll system — no extra siloed tools to manage.

-If you’re ready to see how that could work for your team, request a demo so we can walk through your actual expense scenarios and help you decide what comes next.
+Ready to see how that could work for your team?
+Request a Paylocity demo so we can walk through your actual expense scenarios and help you decide what comes next.

 Still narrowing down the best expense management software for your team?
-The questions below are some of the most asked by buyers and can help you compare features, pricing, and how each tool fits into their existing HR and finance stack.
+The questions below are among the most frequently asked by buyers and can help you compare features, pricing, and how each tool fits into their existing HR and finance stack.

 When choosing expense management software, the right fit depends heavily on your company’s size, volume, and complexity of workflows.
 Here’s a breakdown of how the landscape tends to split by size: